berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 * ProvDemo: Search multi-word tokens are failing in search due to escaping that is slightly different.
 Need to duplicate exact functionality from the python make safe function.
 * ProvDemo: Provider search should filter non primary keys using a string prefix.
 * ProvDemo:  Search rendering is Should render specified column name list rather than headers from server.
 This is a mapping issues. not respecting column list with proper headers for simple search results.
-* ProvDemo:  State widget should be rendered from list of states returned from service
+* DONE:JOE:2020-02-16: ProvDemo:  State widget should be rendered from list of states returned from service
+* Client side search needs to render headers from widget spec.
+* Client side search needs to render columns based on a named widget spec.
+* Client side search needs option to change heading repeat spec.
+* Client side search needs to filter records based on other fields that are filled in.
-* ProvDemo: Status in dropdown must allow specification of a class to show in green.
+* ProvDemo: Status in on Licence status screen must allow specification of a class to show in green when active.
 * ProvDemo: Specialty needs to option to delete row using trashcan.  screen 27
 * PovDemo: Specialty drop down needs to support title to display larger  dropdown.
 * Prov-Python:   License should be an array.
 With license type, state, data.
 * Readme:  Add sample auto-suggest screen from provider
 * Readme: Add sample Simple Search Screen from provider
 * Readme: Add Tabs and subtabs screen from provider
+* Utility:  Modify prviders_process_raw.py so it can accept any TSV file.
+Map a subset of fields to new names build auto suggest and search indexes on a subset of fields.
+Also allow it to combine fields for the auto suggest filter eg:   State + cities to produce a subseted directory source.
 * ProvDemo: Show hourglass when waiting exceeds 300ms on fetching remote resources.
 * ProvDemo:  Ability to make some fields mandatory based on the value of another field.
 EG:  If  Other insurance is checked then all the fields in that group are mandatory
 * ProvDemo: Update Buttons CSS to reflect what is required for the mockup.